NVSL/cfiddle-cluster/README.md

 The actual implementation for all of this is in `build_cluster.sh`.
-It's a heavily commented shell script that actually builds and tests the cluster.
+It's a heavily commented shell script that actually builds and tests the cluster.  _You will need to read the comments for the first steps to do the initial setup_.

 You can build the cluster with:

 ```
 ./build_cluster.sh